 “Looking for tool recommendations for automatic LinkedIn post likes, connects and messages”

 “Cold emailing a new list with 8 waves of messages.
 At which stage can I add the ‘warmest’ prospects into my subscriber list?”

 I get it.
 Cold outreach seems to be the most efficient tool because emails can be scraped, sending is very cheap and everything can be automated.

 The unfortunate thing is, when you’re in a swimming pool, the most efficient way to rid yourself of the need to urinate is to pee in the pool.
 And if we all pee in a pool, swimming will stop to provide you some of the health benefits, to put it mildly.

 The way to go about cold email in 2021

 - Invest in segmenting.
 It’s not that cold email is bad but untargeted cold email definitely is.
 It’s highly unlikely that your app is relevant for all teachers in the US, but it may be super relevant for middle school history teachers in Ohio.
 Find the demographic and behavioral signals that matter most, and concentrate your efforts there.

 - Invest in creative.
 Read up on good writing and plan many hours and at least 2-3 revisions for each email.
 If you have the budget, have your emails crafted or reviewed by the likes of Val Geisler, Wynter or your friendly neighborhood copywriter.

 - Last but not least, get consent and treat your mailing list as an asset.
 The best marketing email is one that the recipient has asked for.

 I did a cold email experiment and got very respectable results (33+% open rates and 3+% engagement rates).
-See how I did it: I’ve always disliked cold emailing.
-This campaign changed my mind.
+Read more about my cold emailing experience.